Russ Harvey Consulting - Computer and Internet Services

 You can't [prevent long COVID], but one of the best ways to reduce your risk is to get vaccinated.
 Getting at least one dose of a COVID vaccine before you test positive for COVID lowers your risk of long COVID by about 35% according to a 2022 study published in Antimicrobial Stewardship & Healthcare Epidemiology.
 Unvaccinated people who recovered from COVID, and then got a vaccine, lowered their own long COVID risk by 27%.

-Unfortunately, it is up to the individual to take responsibility for their safety by protecting themselves from the real risks as separate from fantasy fears propagated by misinformation.
+Unfortunately, it is up to the individual to take responsibility for their safety by protecting themselves from the real risks (as opposed to fantasy fears propagated by misinformation).

 Because COVID is spread by aerosols, high quality N95 masks and improved airflow within buildings are necessary to stem the spread of COVID.